 - A cereal with no added sugar, preferably wholegrain and low in salt.
-Perhaps try it with low fat milk. - Some fruit. - A couple of slices of wholemeal toast with low fat spread (or at least low-salt butter). - A medium-sized glass of fruit drink either fruit juice (not squash - which doesn't count towards the 5-a-day quota) or a fruit smoothie.
+Perhaps try it with low fat milk. - Some fruit. - A couple of slices of wholemeal toast with low fat spread (or at least low-salt butter). - A medium-sized glass of either fruit juice (not squash or a 'fruit drink' which doesn't count towards the 5-a-day quota) or a fruit smoothie.